 Alright, now that I’m all teary and dearly missing my mom, let’s get to it, shall we?
 Like most homemade bread, it takes time, but like all homemade bread, it’s totally worth it.

 First, you need good quality bread flour.
 Do not substitute all-purpose flour.
 The gluten content is not the same and the result will not be nearly as good.
 I use the Gold Medal brand when I’m not in Utah.
 For Utah County & Salt Lake County folks, my mom gets the Lehi Roller Mills “Turkey” bread flour.
 Get that if you can.
+I also really like King Arthur bread flour.

-I use a Bosch Mixer, but any mixer with a dough hook will work.
+I use a Bosch Mixer, but any mixer with a dough hook should work.
 If you don’t have a mixer, you can do this by hand, but it will make your arm tired.
 Very tired.

 Now you’re going to add the bulk of the flour.
 Add 1 cup at a time.
 It’s not necessary to dump it right on top of the mixing blade.
 You’ll just have to knock it off anyway or risk being covered in a flour mist.